AlaskaAirlines/AuroDesignTokens/docs/buildTokenPipeline.md

 StyleDictionary.buildAllPlatforms();
 ```

-#### Using ./scripts/styleDictionary.js
+#### Using `./scripts/styleDictionary.js`

-The easiest way to integrate the Style Dictionary step is to create a `styleDictionary.js` file using the JavaScript API example shown above.
+The simplest way to integrate the Style Dictionary step is to create a `styleDictionary.js` file using the JavaScript API example provided above.

-To execute the file, you could concatenate calls in your `package.json` build step, for example;
+To execute the file, concatenate calls in your `package.json` build step, for instance:

 ```js
 "scripts": {